spirosdi/frontend-code-challenge/README.md

 ![](https://raw.githubusercontent.com/hubrick/frontend-code-challenge/master/frontend-challenge-flow-mockup.png)

 #Instructions
-- Use just  pure Javascript  for the implementation
+- Just use pure Javascript for the implementation
 - Feel free to be creative and reasonable about the UI/UX
 - You can use any other libraries for UI/View

-#What we're are going to check:
+#What we're are looking for:
 - Code quality
 - UI/UX and responsiveness
 - Testing